Pungyeon/clean-go-article/proposal.md

 }
 ```

 While we are on the topic.
-There are also a bunch of other side-effects that writing this style of code.
+There are also a bunch of other side-effects that come along when writing in this style of code.
 Rather obviously, it makes our code much easier to test.
 It's much easier to get 100% code coverage on a function that is 4 lines (written by a sane person), than a function which is 400 lines.
 That's common sense.

+// TODO : what the fuck does this mean?

 However, this doesn't necessarily mean that people are willing to refactor their code and thereby make their lives easier.
 However, I advise, that if you are ever having difficulties with testing your code.
 Please consider refactoring your functions and trying again.
 It's most likely not: "because some things are just difficult to test", but rather that really large functions are just always difficult to test.

 ### Variable Scope
 Another nice side-effect of writing smaller functions.
 Is that it can typically eliminate using longer lasting mutable variables.
 Writing code with global variables, at least at a higher level, is a pratice of the past, it doesn't belong in clean code.
 Now, why is that?
 Well, the problem with using global variables is that we make it very difficult for programmers to understand the current state of a variable.
 If this variable is global and mutable, then, by definition, it's value can be changed by any other code in the codebase.
 At no point can you guarantee that this variable is going to be a specific value...
 This is a headache for everyone.
 But let's, look at a short example of how even larger scoped (not global) variables can cause problems.
 This is taken from an article named: [`Golang scope issue - A feature bug: Shadow Variables`](https://idiallo.com/blog/golang-scopes):